Ming 37.05 Moonphase: Form Over Function has Rarely Looked Better

 Ming 37.05 Moonphase

-It’s been over a year since the 37.05 Moonphase launched and very quickly sold out, but it’s been on my mind ever since it debuted.
+When the Ming 37.05 Moonphase launched it very quickly sold out, but it’s been on my mind ever since it debuted.
 Ming has been a little powerhouse of a microbrand that often punches far above its weight, and now it is well established as a key player in the independent watchmaking scene.

 Launching a moon phase watch was always something I hoped for, but honestly didn’t expect to emerge for a while since moon phase watches are not often collector darlings.
 That is evidenced by their relative absence from the entry level market while you can get almost every other style of watch well below $2000.